eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 How thorough you want to be depends on the nature of the information.
 Most of the time I use a cloze card and a test card.

-## Rule: Concept Graphs {#graph}

-It can help to visualize the concepts you're acquiring as being like a graph, where each node represents a discrete concept having certain properties, and the edges in the graphs are links between the knowledge.

 # Examples {#ex}